-In Boiling Point, Andy Jones (Stephen Graham) uses drugs to cope with the stress of being an expensive head chef—that, and life in general.
+In Boiling Point, Andy Jones (played by Stephen Graham) uses drugs to cope with the stress of being an expensive head chef and with life in general.
 Sadly, it's also what brings his life crashing down.

 Stephen Graham gives a brilliantly tense performance as a man on the brink, serving both a celebrity chef and a food critic in one evening.
 It's all made even more stressful due to arguing staff members, allergic reactions, and annoying customers.

 Aside from the stunning performances and taut storyline, Boiling Point is also a technical feat.
-Filmed entirely in one shot, the movie unfolds over one cataclysmic evening in London.
-(Continuous one-shots are notoriously difficult, let alone one that's 90 minutes long.)
+Filmed entirely in one take, the movie unfolds over a single cataclysmic evening in London.